WSGW Morning Team Show: April 19, 2022 (Tuesday) - WSGW 790 AM & 100.5 FM

 It’s the WSGW Tuesday Morning Team Show with Charlie and Dave and Pat and YOU…..

+Click for Link to Buy Tickets from Soaring Eagle Casino and Resort

-Every Tuesday Morning after the 7:30am news during the Great Lakes Loons season, Charlie talks with Tyler Kring of the Loons for all the updates, news, information, and fun of Great Lakes Loons Baseball… (runs 10:55)
+– New for you on WSGW, every Tuesday Morning after the 7:30am news during the Great Lakes Loons season, Charlie talks with Tyler Kring of the Loons for all the updates, news, information, and fun of Great Lakes Loons Baseball (podcast segment)

 Here is Your Chance to Win a Daily Cash Prize of $1000